Before getting started, we recommend that you take some time to think through how you will be implementing DealTrack into your business.

 How will you migrate your company’s data into DealTrack?

 In most cases, adding data to DealTrack is as easy as uploading a csv file from your desktop or internal folders.
-It can handle files of any size or number and, better yet, if there was ever an issue during an import, DealTrack will provide useful information detailing the error and what you need to do to rectify it.
+If there was ever an issue during an import, DealTrack will provide useful information detailing the error and what you need to do to rectify it.

 However, if you have a lot of data and / or files that need uploading, here are a few tips: